Yrol/dockerized-blog-Laravel-NUXT/README.md

 **1. Clone or download the repository and enter the project directory**

 ```
-git clone git@github.com:Yrol/Docker-Laravel-Nuxt.git app
+git clone git@github.com:Yrol/dockerized-blog.git
 cd app
 ```

-**2. Run the installation script (this might take a while depending on network and )**
+**2. Run the installation script (this might take a while depending on network)**

 ```
 make install